luyadev/luya-headless/guide/active-endpoint.md

 ## Active Endpoint

-An Active endpoint is analog to Yii Frameworks ActiveRecord pattern.
-It extends the {{luya\headless\base\AbstractEndpoint}} by model loading ability in order to find single and multiple data sets for a given endpoint.
+An Active endpoint is similar to the ActiveRecord pattern.
+It extends the {{luya\headless\ActiveEndpoint}} by model loading ability in order to find single and multiple data sets for a given endpoint.

 Example active endpoint with model attributes